The Airline that Doesn’t Fly Anywhere

 And yet, Baltia wasn’t able to do anything, at least not right away; as the Times explained at the time, Baltia had “no planes, no flight crews and no financing.”
 You can’t operate an airline without that kind of stuff, obviously.
 That was the bad news.
 The good news: given its license to fly to the Soviet Union, finding money shouldn’t have been a problem.

 But then, something went wrong: the Soviet Union collapsed.
-Baltia had to reset, taking a different approach to the changing world — a reset which cost them another five years.
+Baltia had to reset, taking a different approach to the changing world — a reset that cost them another five years.
 In 1996, Baltia was finally able to get the right to fly to Saint Petersburg — but again, the airline didn’t have any airplanes.
 Finally, in 1998, they had the funding to acquire an old 747; a year later, they had enough cash on hand to hire flight crews, secure gate access at New York’s JFK airport and all the other stuff you need to make a plane safely go up and come back down.
 It looked like they may finally make it to the friendly skies.

 They didn’t.